-Learn more about the installation of your van rack
+Learn more about the installation of your van rack.

-This is not limited to just the installation of racks but any product like window visors, roll bars, brush guards, etc. The following paragraphs give you some helpful tips on what to do if you experience any excessive wind noise or whistle after installing A truck rack or van rack.
+This is not limited to just the installation of racks, even products like window visors, roll bars, brush guards, and more.
+Check out these tips on what to do if you experience any excessive wind noise or whistle after installing a van rack.

 Specific to vans:

-Cross Tread Industries has actually hoisted a FULL SIZE DODGE VAN off the ground with an overhead crane attached only to the Cross Tread ALUMINUM 660 on the vehicle.
+Cross Tread Industries has actually hoisted a FULL-SIZE DODGE VAN off the ground with an overhead crane attached only to the Cross Tread ALUMINUM 660 on the vehicle.
 The gutters of the van withheld the weight and the rack didn't budge.

 After you have properly installed the rack and all the mounting hardware is tight, be sure to seal all areas where tubes telescope.

-If the problem still persists, try changing out (switching) the front bar with the rear bar.
-Be sure all hardware on the actual cross bar is going in the same direction (towards the rear).
+- If the problem still persists, try changing out (switching) the front bar with the rear bar.
+Be sure all hardware on the actual crossbar is going in the same direction (towards the rear).

 Cross Tread Industries Inc. ladder rack products are designed to fit the majority of vans and pickup trucks on the market today.
 Due to the vast number of engineering changes by the automotive manufactures, a "perfect" fit cannot be guaranteed on all vehicles.

 Ford bars are designed to be used as a center bar (third) on full size 1992 and later Ford vans.
 The weld location on these bars is 1 inch lower to compensate for the domed rain gutters on these vehicles.
-Some of the new 99 full size Chevrolet vans also require these bars.
+Some of the new 99 full-size Chevrolet vans also require these bars.